Washing your hands is one of the best ways to stop the spread of germs, including the coronavirus. But are you doing it correctly?

 While there’s no need to be a germaphobe, washing your hands infrequently can leave you and those around you at risk.
 You want to wash your hands often with soap and water both to protect yourself and to prevent the spread of germs.
 Warm water or cold, bar soap or liquid — all are fine, the CDC says.

 The CDC recommends washing your hands particularly:

-- After touching animals (they can spread disease), their food or their waste and after handing pet food and treats.
+- After touching animals (they can spread disease), their food or their waste and after handling pet food and treats

 5. Washing your hands too quickly

 Don’t be in a hurry when washing your hands.
 Many people put soap on their hands, rub them together a few times, rinse and call them clean.
 This may remove some germs, but not enough to prevent the spread of disease.

 The CDC recommends washing your hands for 15 to 30 seconds to remove germs.
 Worldwide, many countries and global organizations have adopted guidelines for washing hands for about 20 seconds.

 Not sure how long 20 seconds of hand-washing is?
 Hum the “Happy Birthday” song twice all the way through while scrubbing.